Saudi Arabia became a Party to the WHO Framework Convention on Tobacco Control on August 7, 2005.

 Tobacco Packaging and Labeling

-Tobacco products must carry a combined text and picture warning that occupies no less than 50 percent of the front and back of the package.
-The law does not contain specific rotation requirements, instead stating that warnings are to be updated “as required by the public interest.”
-Misleading packaging and labeling, including terms such as “light” and “low tar,” is prohibited.
-Plain packaging will be required at the manufacturer level beginning August 23, 2019.
-Products imported prior to that date may continue to be distributed until January 1, 2020.
+Smoked tobacco products must carry a combined text and picture warning that occupies no less than 65 percent of the front and back of the package.
+In addition, plain packaging is required as of January 1, 2020.
+Misleading packaging and labeling, which could include terms such as “light” and “low tar,” is prohibited.

 Roadmap to Tobacco Control Legislation

 The Royal Decree No. 56, Anti-Smoking Law is the primary legislation governing smoke free places; advertising, promotion and sponsorship; and packaging and labeling.
 The regulation titled the Circular to Municipalities on Controls on Marketing and Promotion of Tobacco Products was issued in order to explicitly prohibit tobacco advertising at the point of sale.
 The Executive Regulations were issued in 2017 under the Anti-Smoking Law and contain detailed requirements governing smoke free places; advertising, promotion and sponsorship; and packaging and labeling.
 Decision of the Minister of Health No. 1853515 contains the amended Executive Regulation of the Tobacco Control Law.

 In 2018, the Saudi Food and Drug Authority (SFDA) issued SFDA.FD 60:2018 – the Standard on Plain Packaging of Tobacco Products, which requires the plain packaging of cigarettes, cigars, hand rolling tobacco, and tobacco molasses (waterpipe tobacco) as of January 1, 2020.
 SFDA.FD 60:2018 also requires larger combined health warnings.